Updated: Nov 9

 Nothing is more influential to our happiness than hope.
 What I mean by hope is a strong expectation that something good will happen.
-Numerous studies have shown that hope has a greater impact on happiness than standard of living.
+Numerous studies have shown that hope has a greater impact on people's happiness than their standard of living.
 Poor people with more hope are happier than richer people who have less hope.

 Hope is different than optimism.
 Optimism provides little impact on happiness because optimism implies a probable outcome, whereas hope provides a confident assurance.